 Overall Shoulder Development

-For developed shoulders, you can target all your shoulder muscles at once by doing the shoulder press.
+To create well-developed shoulders you can target all your shoulder muscles at once by doing the shoulder press.
 This ONE shoulder exercise can boost your overall shoulder strength and size.
 This is the daddy of shoulder exercises.
-For best shoulder development for a polished physique, do shoulder presses first in your shoulder training.
+Therefore, it would be ideal to do shoulder press first in your shoulder workout.
 Machines are fine to learn balance and control, but be sure to graduate to the barbells and dumbbells.

 The front raises adds size to the front portion of your shoulders.
 To do this exercise stand up straight and use a shoulder-width grip on a barbell.
 Using your front shoulders, pull the barbell straight out and upward in front of you until your arms are parallel to the floor.
 Release and repeat.

-Developed shoulders also include rear delts.
-Bent-over lateral raises add size to the back of your shoulders for amazing shoulder development.
-To execute this exercise, simply bend over at the hips, grasping a light to moderate dumbbell in each hand.
+Developed shoulders also include strong rear delts.
+Bent-over lateral raises add size to the back of your shoulders.
+To execute this exercise, simply bend over at the hips, grasp a light to moderate dumbbell in each hand.
 With your upper body parallel to the floor, bring each dumbbell up to your sides in a controlled manner.
 Do not elevate the dumbbells beyond the parallel point.
 Squeeze and contract your shoulder blades together.
 This keeps continual tension on them throughout the exercise.

 These can also be performed on a machine (reverse fly/reverse pec deck), which I like much better because it allows you to really isolate the rear deltoids.